About The Prize

 WHERE DO THE ENTRIES COME FROM?

-Every year the UK music industry enters around 250 albums for the Prize ranging from well-established artists to new and emerging ones
+Every year the UK music industry enters around 220 albums for the Prize ranging from well-established artists to new and emerging ones.

 WHAT ARE THE MAIN ENTRY CRITERIA?

-Albums by British and Irish artists with a UK digital release date between Saturday 26 September 2015 and Friday 29 July 2016 (inclusive) are eligible for the ‘2016 Albums of the Year’ competition.
-Albums need to be available to buy as a digital download throughout the UK from at least one of the following retailers - 7Digital, Amazon MP3, Google Play or iTunes.
+Albums by British and Irish artists with a UK digital release date between 30 July 2016 and 21 July 2017 (inclusive) are eligible for the ‘2017 Albums of the Year’ competition.
+Albums need to be available, as a minimum, to buy as a digital download from at least one selected major UK digital retailer.

 HOW MUCH DOES IT COST TO ENTER?